curiosity-workshop/XPLPro_Download/XPLPro_Arduino/XPLPro/readme.txt

     Remember to close your serial monitor if it is open, it will tie up the serial port and your device won't be found.

+Wish List

+    -- exclusion of com ports, some com port devices cause issues when opened/closed/opened

 Updates:

+    -- Data scaling now enabled for dataref values sent from the plugin to the arduino.

+    -- Improvement made to send only amount of digits requested with "precision" parameter on float datarefs, reducing dataflow from the plugin to the arduino.

+    -- Improvements made within the library to reduce creation of buffers for data transfer.
+Thanks GioCC!

+    -- Logic put in to force the transmission of a subscribed dataref after "requestUpdates" has been called.
+This improves synchronization issues.

+    -- Some datarefs return that they support multiple data types and may not update them all consistently (looking at you Zibo...).
+We can now specify the data type that we want when we request updates with the new functions:

+            /// @brief Request DataRef updates from the plugin
+            /// @param handle Handle of the DataRef to subscribe to
+            /// @param type Specific type of data to request, see header file
+            /// @param rate Maximum rate for updates to reduce traffic
+            /// @param precision Floating point precision
+                void requestUpdatesType(int handle, int type, int rate, float precision);

+            /// @brief Request DataRef updates from the plugin for an array DataRef
+            /// @param handle Handle of the DataRef to subscribe to
+            /// @param type Specific type of data to request, see header file
+            /// @param rate Maximum rate for updates to reduce traffic
+            /// @param precision Floating point precision
+            /// @param arrayElement Array element to subscribe to void requestUpdatesType(int handle, int type, int rate, float precision, int arrayElement);

+         type can be one of the following xplane data types, as defined in the Xplane SDK:

+                #define xplmType_Int	    1	//  A single 4 - byte integer, native endian.
+                #define xplmType_Float	    2	//  A single 4 - //byte float, native endian.
+                #define xplmType_Double	    4	//  A single 8 - byte double, native endian.
+                #define xplmType_FloatArray	8	//  An array of 4 - byte floats, native endian.
+                #define xplmType_IntArray	16  //	An array of 4 - byte integers, native endian.
+                #define xplmType_Data	    32  //	A variable block of data.

+        You can continue to use the original requestUpdates functions, it will default to whatever type the dataref reports when registered.

+   -- Rewrite of the request updates functions to reduce iterations on each cycle, improving performance and simplicity of code
+    -- added debug messages (sent from XPLPro device) to the status window.
+They also appear in the XPLProError.log file.

 	-- minor bug fixes in examples
 	-- added XPLSequencer for making timed macro style events.
 Airplane startup?
         -- added XPLProArraysExample
         -- added array capability to XPLPotentiometers.h and XPLSwitches.h.
-See the example for information
+See the example for information -- Added other examples

     06 Mar 2024: